dkovacs24/ReviOS_faq/docs/upgrade.md

 When the command returns with the hash of the file, compare it to the corresponding MD5 hash value on the [Verification page on the Revision website](https://www.revi.cc/revios/download/verify){target=_blank}.
 If they are the same, your ISO file is not corrupted, you can carry on with the process.

-## Step 2: Starting the upgrade
+## Step 2: Preparation

-First, you need to [**extract the files of the ISO file**](https://www.makeuseof.com/mount-extract-iso-file-windows/).
-This is important, because the **upgrading most likely will not work just from mounting the ISO**.
+First, you need to **extract the files of the ISO file**.
+Either by mounting the image and copying the files out, or with an file archiver software, like [7-Zip](https://www.7-zip.org/).

+This is important, because the **upgrading most likely will not work just running from the mounted the ISO**.

 Another scenarios when it might not work are if you extracted the ISO to a USB or a network mounted drive.
 So **make sure the files are on your PC**.
 The easiest way if you just do it on your Desktop.

+## Step 3: Starting

-Now all you have to do is to **open the `setup.exe` in the installer**.
+Now all you have to do is to **run the `setup.exe` as administrator in the files of the installer**.

 If you get the following error, and you done everything according to the guide so far, a **restart** usually solves it.